bsmg/beat-saber-community-wiki/about.md

 He'll teach you to fix your plugins and your terribly off-beat first map.
 We've all been there.
 **Roles:** Support, Mapper

+## Razor
+Literally no clue what he's doing when it comes to coding, at all, but he can fix ploogin.
+**Roles:** Support

 ## Steven
 Schrödinger's Support - whether he has the fancy colors or not, he's always around to lend a helping hand.
 Smash Bros fanatic.
 **Roles:** Support